 The rosé arrives "Particular”Of the Buonamico estate, and with him the tasting menu continues with the salami, Salami, Finocchiona and Prosciutto, Porchetta, all of the Salumeria di Monte San Savino which still today keeps the meat in the wood-fired oven and craftsmanship.
 "I decided to work with them" - tells Alberto - "because the owner is a young entrepreneur who looks to the future, but with his feet firmly planted in the most authentic Tuscan traditions.
 They still work the macchiaiola, an ancient breed of pig that dates back to Etruscan times. "

-Sangiovese, Syrah, Cabernet Sauvignon, at least for me finally red!
-The fruitiness of the Tuscan IGT Cercatoja winks and announces the arrival of the meat.
+Sangiovese, Syrah, Cabernet Sauvignon, at least for me finally the red!
+The fruity of the Tuscan IGT Cercatoja winks and announces the arrival of the meat.
 An excellent sirloin, served at the right temperature and on a nice wooden cutter.
 For the occasion, the cut is blended on the grill with grappa.

 My evening ends in joy with cantucci and vinsanto, an excellent English soup served in single portions, and a sincere conviction: that of having met people like Alberto who succeed, in their own way, in giving value to the good things in life, which perhaps too often they escape us.